 Diagnosis of canine leukemia include the use of:

 To determine if the cancer has spread to other sites in the body, the vet usually uses the following procedures:

 - Fine needle aspirate of abdominal organs or lymph nodes

 The conventional treatment for canine leukemia is chemotherapy.

 Chemotherapy does not cure leukemia, but may put the disease into remission for several months or longer.

-Typical chemotherapy drugs used for acute leukemia include prednisone, vincristine, cyclophosphamide, L-asparginase and doxorubicin.
+Typical chemotherapy drugs for acute leukemia include prednisone, vincristine, cyclophosphamide, L-asparginase and doxorubicin.

 Typical drugs for chronic leukemia include prednisone, chlorambucil, and cyclophosphamide.

 Dogs with chronic leukemia have a better prognosis than those with acute leukemia.
 Even with aggressive chemotherapy, only about 30% of dogs with acute leukemia can achieve remission.